 Yes, downloading mobile apps would require your customers to update the versions now and then, but then again, updating software versions also comes along with their mobile devices.

-You can send bulk push notifications without limitations on characters, images, links, action buttons (androids), etc. And it won’t matter whether it is active on their mobile device.
+You can send bulk in-app push notifications without limitations on characters, images, links, action buttons (androids), etc. And it won’t matter whether it is active on their mobile device.
 Ll even appears on the lock screen.

 Web Push Notifications VS. App Push Notifications